vpivo/project_euler/readme.md

 ##Comments
-Comments are teacing notes for myself.
+Comments are notes on how to solve the problem.
+What to search, links explaining pieces of what we need to know to solve the problem.

 ##Refactorings

-After every solution I will refactor the code and commit to show solution steps.
+Commits start with problem descriptions, with notes explaining how to solve it.
+Then a sloppy/brute force solution.
+Then refactorings.